lgmgeo/liftoverSV/README.md

 ## liftoverSV:

-Lifts over a SV VCF file from one reference build to another:
+Lifts over a SV VCF file from one reference build to a target build:

-* Lifts over #CHROM and POS

-* Lifts over INFO/END and INFO/SVEND</br>
+* Lifts over #CHROM, POS, REF, ALT, INFO/END and INFO/SVEND</br>
+   (chromosomes, coordinates and sequences are lifted)

 * Lifts over INFO/SVLEN, INFO/SVSIZE:
    - Lifts over for deletion, duplication and inversion (SVLEN_lifted = End_lifted - Start_Lifted)
    - Keep the same SVLEN/SVSIZE for insertion (the number of the inserted bases remains the same)
    - Set SVLEN/SVSIZE to "." for SV type not equal to DEL, DUP, INV or INS (TRA, CPX...)

-* Drop the SV if:</br>
+* Drop the SV if:
-   - Case1: one position (start or end) is lifted while the other doesn't
+   - Case1: One position (start or end) is lifted while the other doesn't
-   - Case2: one position (start or end) goes to a different chrom from the other
+   - Case2: One position (start or end) goes to a different chrom from the other (except for translocation)
    - Case3: "lifted start" > "lifted end"
-   - Case4: the distance between the two lifted positions changes significantly (Default: difference between both SVLENs > 5%)
+   - Case4: The distance between the two lifted positions changes significantly (Default: difference between both SVLENs > 5%)</br>
+   - Case5: The ALT feature is not a square or an angle bracketed notation.</br>
+     Square-bracketed notation examples: `A]chr2:32156]` or `ACCCCC[chr2:32156[` </br>
+     Angle-bracketed notation examples: `<INS>` or `<CN0>`</br>
+     Non authorized format example: `REF="A" and ALT="ACGGTAG"`</br>

-	(see "OUTPUTFILE.unmapped" file for details)
+   => See "OUTPUTFILE.unmapped" file for details

-* Check/Update INFO/CIPOS and INFO/CIEND, so that in the query build:
+* Check/Update INFO/CIPOS and INFO/CIEND, so that in the target build:
    - POS-CIPOS >= 1 (VCF coordinates are 1-based)</br>
-   - END+CIEND <= chromosome length</br>
+   - END+CIEND <= chromosome length

 * Update/create and sort some VCF header lines:
 	- Checks that the "contig" field includes all the ID attributes (do not include additional optional attributes)</br>